Kevin-Roa/document-scanner/README.md

 ## Description

-> A web app to view/scan documents and save them as a pdf in the cloud.
-The scanned documents are run through OCR and the data is used to make document querys.
+> A web app to scan documents and save/view them as a pdf in the cloud.

 ## Purpose